 Breaks As the work day permits, employees may be allowed a short period of paid time away from work duties of not more than fifteen minutes.
 Rest periods should be taken in approximately the middle of each four (4) hour shift.
 Employees should recognize that breaks are a privilege and not an entitlement.
 Rest periods, or portions thereof, will not be accrued to be used at other times.
 Pay Period The pay period starts on Sunday and ends on Saturday of the second week.
 The payday for the City is bi-weekly (once every two weeks).
 Checks are issued on alternate Fridays for each 14-day period.
 If the payday falls on a holiday, checks will be issued on the last working day preceding the holiday.
-Pay Overage/Pay Shortage In the event a pay overage or pay shortage occurs on an employees' pay, it is the employee's responsibility to notify HR regarding the issue.
+Pay Overage/Pay Shortage Employees are expected to review their paystub after a change in pay occurs to ensure accuracy.
+In the event a pay overage or pay shortage occurs on an employees' pay, it is the employee's responsibility to notify HR regarding the issue.
 In some cases, HR may identify the issue and contact the employee.
 For pay shortages, the City will issue reimbursements to the employee the pay period after being notified of the issue.
-For pay overages, the City will deduct the full amount over multiple pay periods after either identifying or being notified of the error.
+For pay overages, the City may deduct the full amount over multiple pay periods after either identifying or being notified of the error.
 The number of pay periods for the deduction will be determined by the amount owed the City.
-Employees authorize the City to take deductions from their pay check until the amount of the overpayment is paid in full.
+Employees authorize the City to take deductions from their paycheck until the amount of the overpayment is paid in full.
+No reimbursements/deductions will exceed twelve (12) months from the date the pay overage/shortage is reported to or discovered by HR.
 Smoking The City of Round Rock is a smoke-free workplace.
 Employees and visitors are prohibited from smoking inside City buildings and outside within fifteen (15) feet of any entrance or open window of public places.
 Employees are also prohibited from smoking in City vehicles.
 The use of tobacco products (i.e. chewing tobacco, snuff, etc.) or electronic cigarettes is prohibited in City owned vehicles, public areas or where groups of people frequently gather.
 These include reception areas, meeting/conference rooms, training rooms, offices, restrooms and break rooms.
 Violation of this policy shall result in disciplinary actions, up to and including termination.
 Additionally, an employee may be held financially responsible for deterioration or destruction of City owned vehicles or property resulting from the use of tobacco products.
 Employment Verifications All requests for references or verifications of past or present employment history shall be referred to the Human Resources Department (HRD).
 Employees are not authorized to comment on other employees' (past or present) work history, job performance, eligibility for re-hire, etc. If any governmental representative visits an office in person, notify HRD for instructions on how to proceed.
 This does not include requests for background checks.